KeshavModun/How-To-Host-Your-Resume-On-Github/index.md

 **January 2018 - Present**
 *Rapid RTC (online agent)*
-- Online Chat
+- Online Chat for car dealerships
-- Lead management for automotive industry in Canada/US
+- sales lead management
+- Preparation of training material for new employees

-**May 2017 - September 2017**
+**May - September 2017**
 *Skybridge Americas (Bilingual Customer Service Representative)*
-- Receiving roadside assistance calls and dispatching services.
+- Receiving emergency roadside assistance phone calls and dispatching services.
+- Renewing roadside assistance warranty

-**January 2017 - April 2017**
+**January - April 2017**
 *Integrated Messaging Inc. (Bilingual Customer Service Representative)*
-- Processing driving tickets.
+- Processing payments for driving tickets

 -------------------     ----------------------------
 ## Projects

+**October 2019**
 - **Resume written on Markdown and formatted using a Jekyll Theme**

+**June 2019**
 - **Implemented a Java system for managing monthly parking spot reservations across several lots and parkades.**

  *Input to the program was a data file that described the parkades, and a list of the parkers that want to reserve parking spaces, and additional details.